Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \subsection{Individual treatment timing and limited anticipation}

+The treatment timing $\tau_i$ can be individual-specific.
+While staggered adoption designs typically allow for identification via comparisons with not-yet-treated units, such strategies are inherently limited to the window before the last unit becomes treated.
+In settings where all units eventually adopt the treatment, such as the universal rollout of a national policy, standard event-study designs cannot recover treatment effects for the periods following full adoption, as no valid comparison group remains.

+Our approach overcomes this limitation.
+Because FAT constructs counterfactuals using only the treated unit's own pre-treatment history, it does not rely on the existence of a contemporaneous control group.
+Consequently, it allows researchers to estimate treatment effects over longer horizons, extending into periods after all units have been treated.

-The treatment timing $\tau$ can be individual-specific as long as it is exogenous to the counterfactuals, in the sense that $\tau_i$ is independent of $y_{it}(0)$ for each $i$.
-Our approach can then be applied to a staggered adoption setting where individuals choose the timing of the treatment at random.\footnote{For a discussion, see \cite{ViviaboBradic}.} The basis functions ${b_k(t)}$ in Definition \ref{basisdef} are then functions of the time to adoption $t$ and the adoption period is set $\tau_i=0$.
+We require that the treatment timing be exogenous with respect to the counterfactual outcome path $y_{it}(0)$, conditional on the unit's history used for forecasting.
+The basis functions $\{b_k(t)\}$ in Definition \ref{basisdef} are then functions of the time to adoption $t - \tau_i$.
 Additionally, it is possible to allow for treatment anticipation, as long as it is limited.
-In this case, one can simply modify the pre-treatment estimation window ${\cal T}_{i}$ in Definition \ref{basisdef} to include observations only up to the time $\tau-\delta_i$ at which it is still reasonable to assume that there was no treatment anticipation, that is, ${\cal T}_{i} \equiv \left\{ \tau-\delta_i-R_{i}+1,\ldots,\tau-\delta_i\right\}$ (and $h$ is adjusted accordingly).
+In this case, one can simply modify the pre-treatment estimation window ${\cal T}_{i}$ in Definition \ref{basisdef} to include observations only up to the time $\tau_i-\delta_i$ at which it is still reasonable to assume that there was no treatment anticipation, that is, ${\cal T}_{i} \equiv \left\{ \tau_i-\delta_i-R_{i}+1,\ldots,\tau_i-\delta_i\right\}$ (and $h$ is adjusted accordingly).